 I don’t even think I am allowed to not put a Kendrick Lamar featured song in the top 5….
 I feel like WordPress will ban my account if I did.

 ‘Supermodel’ is the epitome of what SZA is all about, and that is this simple girl that you probably wouldn’t see in the magazines.
-The message in this song is pretty deep, as she talks about having that trust in her that she can be something special to you if you treat her right.
-The song is powerful, it is pure, and has some really deep words that people should hear.
+With that being said, the message she delivers in this song is pretty deep, as she talks about having that trust in her that she can be something special to you if you treat her right.
+Overall, the song is powerful, it is pure, and has some really deep words that people should hear.

 2. DREW BARRYMORE